torbenmoeller/pluvial/content/post/webserver-as-a-function2/index.md

 ## Deploy on GCP
 The code is now ready to run as Cloud Function.
 You can use this gcloud command start the deployment.
-Important is the parameter --entry-point gcp_entry_point.
-This marks the method from before as entry point.
+Important is the parameter --entry-point gcp_entry_point, which marks the method from the previous code example as the entry point.
 After the deployment the function is reachable by the trigger URL.
 It looks like
 [https://[REGION]-[PROJECT-NAME].cloudfunctions.net/waaf](https://[REGION]-[PROJECT-NAME].cloudfunctions.net/waaf).